Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages.
+Crafted custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages

-Developed a cohesive interface that ensures smooth and intuitive navigation.
+Developed a unified interface for smooth and intuitive navigation

-Built a fully responsive design optimized for desktop, tablet, and mobile devices.
+Built a fully responsive design optimized for desktop, tablet, and mobile devices

-Optimized all media assets to improve loading times and overall performance.
+Optimized media assets to enhance loading speed and overall performance

-Created reusable design components to support flexibility and future scalability.
+Created reusable design components to ensure flexibility and future scalability

 Modern design style with clean typography and visual balance
 ---